-Check out the latest episode of the “Smashing Security” podcast to hear this case discussed in more detail.
+Check out this episode of the “Smashing Security” podcast to hear this case discussed in more detail.

-So, I think it’s important to remember that the mobile security threat is not limited to the type of smartphone you purchase, what country it was manufactuerd, or what operating system it runs.
+So, I think it’s important to remember that the mobile security threat is not limited to the type of smartphone you purchase, in which country it was manufactured, or what operating system it runs.

 You also need to consider the third-party apps that you install onto a device, or that come pre-installed.

 Can you feel confident that that app you have installed isn’t secretly sharing your location with a server based in China?
 Or that personal information you enter into an app is being securely encrypted, transmitted in a safe fashion, and stored securely?